blacklightpy/vaultofknowledge/🤠 Personal/Project Ideas/Blacklight OS.md

 Blacklight OS

 Kernel: Linux
-Includes: GNU Core Utilities, Musl C Library
+Includes: GNU Core Utilities, Musl C Library, Polkit
 # Installation
 ## Optional Choices
 - [ ] Replace GNU Core Utilities with Toybox?
+	- [ ] Use Busybox instead of Toybox?
+(If you prefer it for some reason)
 - [ ] Include Musl C Library?
-(With Musl C Library, you can reduce the size of )
+(With Musl C Library, you can reduce the size of downloaded files by sharing libraries)
 ## Additional Components
 - [ ] Enable support for X? (old applications may utilize the X windowing system)
 - [ ] Enable support for GNU C Library?
 (Some 3rd party software may require GNU C Library to load)